hdShang/arxiv-daily/docs/cs-CV/2025-10-30/papers/251026703v1-prostnfound-a-prospective-study-using-medical-foundation-models-for-.md

 ---
 layout: default
-title: ProstNFound+: A Prospective Study using Medical Foundation Models for Prostate Cancer Detection
+title: "ProstNFound+: A Prospective Study using Medical Foundation Models for Prostate Cancer Detection"
 ---

 # ProstNFound+: A Prospective Study using Medical Foundation Models for Prostate Cancer Detection